nishanthr878/bankstream/docs/Arcitecture.md

 ### Who is this document for?

-You (Nishanth) — this is written as a working reference for a Kafka-focused learning project, covering *why* each pattern exists, the failure it prevents, and where to find/extend it.
+This is written as a working reference for a Kafka-focused learning project, covering *why* each pattern exists, the failure it prevents, and where to find/extend it.
 Written so future-you (or anyone picking this repo up cold) can trace data flow end-to-end without re-deriving it from the code.

 ---